Convective Turing Bifurcation

 \begin{remark} In this section, we only really used that there was a symbol satisfying the Turing hypotheses and certain bounds on the eigenvalues and singular values.
 In particular, we need the existence of $K$ a compact neighborhood with nonempty interior of $(k_*,0)$ such that outside of $K$ there exists universal constants $s\geq 1$, $c>0$, and $\Lambda_0>0$ satisfying

 for all $(k,\mu)\not\in K$ and that

 for all $(k,\mu)\not\in K$.
 The first condition gives ellipticity and the second is a form of spectral stability.
-We need these because in the case of a general symbol, these bounds are not automatic, whereas in the case of differential operators they follow from the sufficient conditions in \eqref{prop:NecSuf}. \end{remark}
+We need these because in the case of a general symbol, these bounds are not automatic, whereas in the case of differential operators they follow from the sufficient conditions in Hypothesis \ref{hyp:Spectrum}. \end{remark}

-\br It is interesting to note that in deriving the results of the previous two sections, we have used nowhere the fact that $\Re \sigma(L(0))<0$ away from the critical mode at $k=k_*$, $\lambda=i k_* d_*$, but only the (implied) properties that (i) except for this critical mode, $\Re \sigma(L(0))\neq 0$ on the lattice $k_* \ZZ$, and (ii) $\tilde \lambda(0,k)$ is stationary at $k=k_*$.
+\br In deriving the results of the previous two sections, we have used nowhere the fact that $\Re \sigma(L(0))<0$ away from the critical mode at $k=k_*$, $\lambda=i k_* d_*$, but only the (implied) properties that (i) except for this critical mode, $\Re \sigma(L(0))\neq 0$ on the lattice $k_* \ZZ$ (i.e., nonresonance), and (ii) $\tilde \lambda(0,k)$ is stationary at $k=k_*$.
 That is, (cGL) can also well-describe ``secondary'' Turing bifurcations, defined as local changes in stability of the eigenvalues of the symbol $S(0,k)$. \er